 National Non Domestic Multiplier

 The rateable value is multiplied by the appropriate multiplier to calculate the rates payable, before any relief is applied.
-The multipliers are set each financial year by the Government, and have been capped to an annual increase of 2% since 2014/15.
-The multipliers for 2014-15 are 0.471p in the £ for all empty properties and occupied properties with a rateable value of £18000 or over.
-For 2015-16 these are 0.480 and 0.493 respectively.
+The multipliers are set each financial year by the Government, and for 2016/17 are 0.484 for occupied properties with a rateable value of under £18000 and 0.497 for empty properties and occupied properties with a rateable value of £18000 or over.